 - Cuisine: Vegan

-- 1 cup spelt flour, whole wheat pastry flour or flour of choice
+- 1 cup flour (spelt, whole wheat pastry flour or unbleached all-purpose)

 - 1/3 cup coconut oil